webscraperio/web-scraper-documentation/docs/Scheduler.md

 #### Daily scheduler

-Select week days and time in which the scraping jobs should be started.
+Select the week days and the time for which the scraping jobs should be started.

 #### Interval scheduler